saintbarber/cloudcat/README.md

 | `--number` | Minimum number of GPUs per instance (default: 1) |
 | `--limit` | Max results to show (default: 20) |

 `--gpu` and `--gpu-family` are mutually exclusive.
 Results are filtered to verified, rentable, reliable offers with direct ports and adequate disk, and sorted by price ascending.
-Note the **Offer ID** column — you'll need it to create an instance.
+Note the **Offer ID** column, you'll need it to create an instance.

 ### `create` — rent an instance and SSH in